 Another excellent example of a company reinventing the fashion industry’s supply chain using technology is Suuchi.
 Through the Suuchi GRID, a cloud-based technology, has been able to help more than 200 emerging to established fashion brands double their margins, deliver the product to market up to 20 times faster, while reducing excess inventory, markdowns and landfill waste.
 “We’re helping [companies] geographically diversify their supply chain, with a primarily US-based solution, and transform production in an incredibly cost-effective way,” explained Suuchi Ramesh, Founder and CEO of Suuchi Inc.

 Lastly, it is quite clear that without the interjection of technology, the fashion supply chains would be destined to remain disconnected, an outcome, in my opinion, cannot be our future.
 We need to look to a tomorrow where fashion businesses naturally rely on digitization and AI to help them create a “connected enterprise”.
-Investing in supply chain technologies will not only lead us closer to a more connected automated future but will also bring benefits to essential areas like planning, design, sourcing, production, logistics, and replenishment.
+Investing in digital supply chain technologies will not only lead us closer to a more connected automated future but will also bring benefits to essential areas like planning, design, sourcing, production, logistics, and replenishment.